 We understand that families have real concerns over the safety of residents at this time and would like to provide reassurance that we are doing everything in our power to minimise the risk of our care home residents getting COVID-19.

 We’re happy to announce that we’re ready to welcome visitors back to our care homes – albeit with a few stipulations to minimise the risk.

-We’re in the Liden residential area of Swindon, a stone’s throw from the lakes and green spaces of the Liden Lagoon at the Coate Water Country Park.
+We’re in the Liden residential area of Swindon, within walking distance of the lakes and green spaces of the Liden Lagoon at the Coate Water Country Park.